 FMC accepts undergraduate and graduate student interns for the Spring, Summer, and Fall semesters.
 Recent graduates are also encouraged to apply.
-Our interns assist with FMC’s international programs and domestic initiatives, and we recommend applicants familiarize themselves with the work we do by browsing through our website.
+Our interns assist with FMC’s international programs and domestic initiatives, and we strongly recommend applicants familiarize themselves with the work we do by browsing through our website.
 Language proficiency and Hill experience are a plus, but are not required.
+Applications for spring, summer, and fall terms are reviewed on a rolling basis.
 For more information about the specific positions, please see the descriptions below.

-The U.S. Association of Former Members of Congress (FMC) is seeking a highly qualified intern to support its Domestic Initiatives Programs.
+The U.S. Association of Former Members of Congress (FMC) is seeking two or three highly qualified interns to support its Government and Public Policy and Domestic Initiatives Programs.
 The Association is a non-profit, bipartisan, and non-advocacy organization with a membership of over 500 former Representatives and Senators.
 In addition to its alumni activities for former Members, FMC serves as the secretariat for a number of major domestic and international programs engaging its membership and current Members of Congress.

 Since the Association plans numerous high-profile events involving former and current Members of Congress, high-level government officials, leaders of the diplomatic community, and foundation/think-tank representatives, applicants must be comfortable interacting with VIPs; as well as be extremely motivated, flexible, and responsible.

 Although this is an unpaid position, the Association’s balance of domestic and international programs provides invaluable experience in many applicable fields.
 College credit is available.

 To apply, send an email with a cover letter, current resume, and a short writing sample (2-3 pages) to Rachel Haas at rhaas -at-usafmc -dot- org.